-He also didn’t have paper, or quill and ink as it was too expensive.
+He also didn’t have paper, quill, and ink as it was too expensive.
 The students would repeat verbal phrases back to their Master and note things down on a slab of slate.

-Today, you can walk inside the classrooms where Shakespeare was taught and meet his Master who ask you questions, lecture you and give you a fascinating commentary along with the chance to ask any questions about schools back then.
+Today, you can walk inside the classrooms where Shakespeare was taught and meet his Master who asks you questions, lecture you, and give you a fascinating commentary along with the chance to ask any questions about schools back then.

 Learning about the Guildhall

 Aside from it being Shakespeare’s schoolroom, the Guildhall itself has a fascinating past!

 The Guild of the Holy Cross was where it all began, was established in the 13th century.